 As usual with Keith, his radio success with these Bigger Picture artists happened almost immediately.
 The first-ever Bigger Picture singles for Campbell (“Family Man”) and Cagle (“Got My Country On”), both made the Billboard Top 15 in 2011.

 In late 2012, Keith parted ways with Bigger Picture to concentrate on his productions.
-Currently, Keith is working on new projects with Ryan Kinder, Josh Abbott Band, Darius Rucker and Alan Jackson.
+Currently, Keith is working on new projects with Dan Smalley, Outlaw Apostles, Austin Moody and Daily and Vincent.

 In 2015, Keith launched Dreamlined Entertainment, a company specializing in artist development, publishing and record label services with distribution through Caroline/UMG.